fastred/SloppySwiper/README.md

 ## Usage

-`SloppySwiper` can be used either in the Interface Builder or in code.
+`SloppySwiper` can be set either in the Interface Builder or in code.
 The IB usage is presented in the example project (see `Navigation Controller Scene` in `Main.storyboard`).
 You can set it up programmatically as follows:

     #import "SloppySwiper.h"
     ...